SolarWinds Patch Manager logo

 View SolarWinds Patch Manager pricing

-Verified from the official pricing page on March 14, 2026.
+Verified from the official pricing page on March 17, 2026.
 View source

-What to know about SolarWinds Patch Manager
+What stands out about SolarWinds Patch Manager

 SolarWinds Patch Manager is best for